abhinavgpt1/Learn-Java/CW47To53_Threads/ThreadsRulebook.md

 On a multi-core CPU, true parallelism can be achieved, allowing multiple processes to run simultaneously on different cores.
 OS scheduler balances the load across cores, ensuring efficient and responsive system performance.

------------------ main concepts now -----------------
+Def: Multithreading is the ability to execute multiple threads within a process concurrently. eg. web browser can use multithreading by rendering page, running js, managing inputs, etc.

-Def: Multithreading is the ability to execute multiple threads within a process concurrently. eg. web browser can use multithreading by rendering page, running js, managing inputs, etc. multithreading enhances efficiency by breaking down individual tasks into smaller sub-tasks which can be executed concurrently, making better use of CPU capabilities.
+Multithreading enhances efficiency by breaking down individual tasks into smaller sub-tasks which can be executed concurrently, making better use of CPU capabilities.
 => multithreading is not necessary for multitasking.

 PTR: multithreading is possible within a single process, while multitasking involves multiple processes.